c-rus/veriti/README.md

 Any hardware design can be translated behaviorally to software, and by writing the model in software (instead of hardware), it provides an extra level of cross-checking to ensure the design matches specification.
 Writing the model in software is also typically easier with nicer constructs and an abundance of existing libraries available.
 With `veriti`, all of the plumbing in setting up tests is minimized so testing the next hardware design only requires focusing on writing the model, not the whole framework.

+This framework attempts to decouple the functional and timing aspects of a hardware simulation.
+The functional model is written in software, while the exact timing of how to monitor and check the design-under-test is kept in HDL.
+This separation of layers allows each language to excel at what it is good at.

 ## Architecture

 To achieve this goal, there are 3 main layers: